bao-project/bao-helloworld/README.md

 [![asciicast][asciinema-image3]][asciinema-video3]

-## 5.3 Guests must socialize, right?
+## 5.3 Facilitating Guest Interaction

-In certain scenarios, it's imperative for guests to establish a communication channel.
-To accomplish this, we'll utilize shared memory and Inter-Process Communication (IPC) mechanisms, allowing the Linux VM to seamlessly interact with the system.
+In specific scenarios, it's important for guests to establish a communication channel.
+To achieve this, we'll make use of shared memory and Inter-Process Communication (IPC) mechanisms, enabling the Linux VM to seamlessly interact with the system.

 ![Init Setup](/img/triple-guest-shmem.svg)